xmartlabs/xmartlabs.github.io/_posts/2017-01-01-Github-2016-roundup.md

 The metrics we took were the following:

 * **Messages with 'fix'**: Messages that include the string `fix`.
 This commits should be a representation of bug fixing commits and not commits that change documentation or add a new feature.
-* **Messages with link to issue or pull request**: These are messages containing references to Github's issues or pull request like `#xxx`.
+* **Messages with link to an issue or pull request**: These are messages containing references to GitHub's issues or pull request like `#xxx`.
 * **Messages shorter than 15 characters**: Following the good practices for commit messages posted on several sites like [OpenStack](https://wiki.openstack.org/wiki/GitCommitMessages#Information_in_commit_messages) we searched the commit message length to see how many are too short.
-It is not easy to specify a number of characters for which we say this is to short but in general commit messages should be descriptive of the solved problem or the new feature so that a message with less then 15 characters should not be a good message.
+It is not easy to specify a number of characters for which we say this is too short but in general commit messages should be descriptive of the solved problem or the new feature so that a message with less then 15 characters should not be a good message.
 We could also have tried a higher number than 15.
 * **Average message length**: The average length of commit messages.
 To get an insight to how messages are structured for a repo in general.

-And there were in fact some interesting results:
+We then chose some repositories with a lot of stars, from different programming languages and communities.
+So we chose Linux as one of the biggest repos as well as Bootstrap and JSON-Server which share a language but are maintained quite differently.
+We also compared this to the results of all the commit messages with some interesting results:

 |   | Linux| Bootstrap | JSON-Server | Global |